Wollivan/SquadronLeader/Extras/make_a_copy.md

 At the moment the only way to get a copy of this game is to make it yourself, or find a friend with a 3D printer who is willing to print it for you.
 In the future there may be a way to order them, or even a crowd funding thing... who knows!

-There are only 4 assets that need to be printed.
+There are only 4 assets that **need** to be printed.

 - Plane and altitude tokens
-- Stat board
 - Manoeuvre template
 - Range ruler

 ![player_assets](https://raw.githubusercontent.com/Wollivan/SquadronLeader/main/Extras/player_assets.png)

+## Keep Track of stats and Health

+If you don't want to use the digital stat tracker, you can print the Stat Board so each player can quickly reference their stats.

+To keep track of health, you can print the two life tracker sides, and a wheel in each p;ayers colour.

 ## Printing instructions